bayprogrammer/study/2021/book/01_clojure_brave_n_true/README.md

 ### Chapter 6: Organizing Your Project: A Librarian’s Tale

+Can get to a private variable via teh `@#'some/private-var` syntax; not advisable most of the time.

 ### Chapter 7: Clojure Alchemy: Reading, Evaluation, and Macros

 ### Chapter 8: Writing Macros